-Google has recently (October 14, 2020) launched its next-generation Google Analytics version called Google Analytics 4.
+Google Analytics 4 – Google has recently (October 14, 2020) launched its next-generation Google Analytics, called Google Analytics 4 a.k.a.
+GA4.
 It was previously known as App + Web Property on the beta run.

-What Google calls the “new” Analytics is now the default experience for new properties.
-The company will no longer be investing in the old version of GA (Universal Analytics).
+GA4 will be the default experience for new Google Analytics accounts.
+Google will no longer be investing in the older version of GA, Universal Analytics.

-In order to stay up-to-date with future improvements to GA, Google advises creating a new Google Analytics 4 property alongside your existing properties.
-Google is slowly rolling out the migration feature for the existing Universal Analytics (UA) properties.
+In order to stay up-to-date with future improvements to GA, Google advises using the new Google Analytics 4 property alongside your existing Universal Analytics properties.
+Google is slowly rolling out a migration feature for the existing Universal Analytics (UA) properties.
 If the Upgrade to GA4 option is not available on your GA account, don’t be worried.
 Let us take you through how to create the new Google Analytics 4 property & implement on your website 🤝

 If you don’t have Upgrade to GA4 enabled on your Google Analytics Account, that’s perfectly fine.
 Keep reading, we will guide you on how to get the new GA4 property even without this option.

 If you got Upgrade to GA4 option enabled on your account, see How to upgrade to new Google Analytics 4 (GA4) Property.
-Once you manage to upgrade, come back here & continue from Step 09
+Once you managed to upgrade, come back here & continue from Step 06

 In this step-by-step guide, you’ll learn how to;